 .1 Strive to protect Electoral Area E's natural landscapes and ecosystems.
-This will be accomplished through: zoning; development permitting (section 6); the development approval information bylaw; the Liquid Waste Management Plan; parkland acquisition; conservation covenants with willing landowners; and consideration of other powers and tools, as appropriate.
+This will be accomplished through: zoning; development permitting (refer to section 6); the Development Approval Information Bylaw; the CSRD Liquid Waste Management Plan; parkland acquisition;

+conservation covenants with willing landowners; and consideration of other powers and tools, as appropriate.

-- .2 Provide environmental information to residents, businesses, and prospective developers and support the involvement of non-government environmental organizations in this activity. - .3 Support stewardship by residents, businesses and landowners in order that the natural environment can be enjoyed by future generations. - .4 Collaborate with local stewardship groups to address the causes and impacts of climate change.
+- .2 Endeavour to provide environmental information to residents, businesses, and prospective developers and support the involvement of non-government environmental organizations in this activity. - .3 Support stewardship by residents, businesses and landowners in order that the natural environment can be enjoyed by future generations. - .4 Collaborate with local stewardship groups to address the causes and impacts of climate change.
 This includes: encouraging greater energy efficiency in new and renovated buildings, fostering a reduction in private vehicle use in favour of less polluting forms of transportation, and promoting "FireSmart" measures.